Opinion | James Comey: Impeaching Trump won't fix America's crisis

 So what do we do now?
 The impeachment process is one laid out in our Constitution, and it's one that should be driven entirely by the law and the facts.
 It involves two different branches of government.
 I don't know where that'll go, but it should be allowed to work as it's designed in the Constitution.

 I understand some people want to get him out of office right now.
 I have heard a lot of this.
-And my response is we have a process that's laid out in our Constitution.
+And my response is, again, that we have a process.
 It is predicated upon high crimes and misdemeanors, and there's a carefully designed and rarely invoked process to do that.
 And maybe that'll be appropriate after the special prosecutors finish.

 And yet, in some ways I worry that impeachment or the removal of Trump from office would deprive this country of something it desperately needs, which is a point of clarity and inflection.
 Americans need to stand up and realize that a group of things are much more important than our policy positions.
 We can have ferocious disagreements about all kinds of issues, but we shouldn't have any disagreement about what is at the core of America, which is a common set of values.